 #1 Ronaldo

-For many millennials, Cristiano Ronaldo is the only Ronaldo they truly recognise.
-But for those a bit older, and those who saw the Brazilian Ronaldo play, the opinion is totally different.
+For many millennials, Cristiano Ronaldo is the only Ronaldo they truly recognize.
+But for those a bit older, and those who saw the Brazilian Ronaldo play, the opinion is different.
 It would be unfair to compare both players, but El Fenomeno was pure class.

 Although he still achieved a lot – winning the World Cup twice and FIFA Best Player thrice – there is no doubt that El Fenomeno would have achieved a lot more had he remained fit for just five full years.